AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/internal-training-roadshow.md

 ## Sample Curriculum: Internal Training Roadshows

 Here's a sample of training curriculum suggested by Naomi Liu for you to customize for your marketing business partners.
-Download the sample training curriculum for your offline customization [LINK TO DOWNLOADABLE FILE].
+Download the [sample training curriculum](assets/adobe-marketo-engage-internal-training-roadshows.xlsx){_target="blank"} for your offline customization.

 |Session Title  |Objectives  |Training Methods |Time Allocation  |
 |--- |--- |--- |--- |